Train the brain as well as the feet!

 There are four stages in learning to run.
-First is simply being able to run, and most have mastered that.
+First is being able to run, and most have mastered that.
 Then there is the ability to run well, which not everyone can do.
-Then there is the ability to run fast, and in most cases, that must be learnt and certainly in all cases, must be practiced.
+Then there is the ability to run fast, and in most cases, that must be learnt and indeed in all cases, must be practiced.
 Finally, is the ability to race.
-The last two are where the coach becomes important.
+The last two are where the coach becomes essential.

 It stands to reason that every training activity should have a purpose, which means the coach must know the desired outcome of a session (or series of sessions in a micro, meso or macrocycle) and plan accordingly.
 But usually, the "brain" part of the equation is overlooked in the planning.
 Therefore, the coach should have what I call a learning objective for a training session as well as the physical or physiological objective and include both in the overall planning.

 Examples of value objectives are pace judgement, learning to kick hard at the end of a race, building confidence, running technique, learning to change pace, practising relaxed running, specific skills such as hurdling for steeplechase or cross country, maintaining running form when tired and getting used to running in a crowd (as in a cross-country start or massed start 1500 metres).
 One of more of these can be included in a training session.